Who is Jeffo Nesta? Here’s the story…

 He is constantly writing new songs.
 His newly released EP “The no.3 bus home” is more Irish-folk orientated and musically very different from his debut album.
 Keeping some elements of his beloved reggae, the new songs are sung in his native accent with accordions and violins hopping all over the mix.
 In this EP he explores new ways of vocal expression.

 “The no.3 bus home” title comes from getting the no.3 Glenagross bus to Moyross from town because the no.5 Ballynanty bus was so unreliable.
-He’d have to walk across Dalgaish Park to get home.
+He’d then have to walk the extra distance across Dalgaish Park to get home.
 Similarly, these new songs almost take him back home to the northside where he grew up.

 Have a listen.